rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 Our pursuers were swifter than the eagles in the heavens; they chased us on the mountains; they lay in wait for us in the wilderness. ^0419

-The breath of our nostrils, the Lord ’s anointed, was captured in their pits, of whom we said, Under his shadow we shall live among the nations. ^0420
+The breath of our nostrils, the LORD's anointed, was captured in their pits, of whom we said, Under his shadow we shall live among the nations. ^0420

 Rejoice and be glad, O daughter of Edom, you who dwell in the land of Uz; but to you also the cup shall pass; you shall become drunk and strip yourself bare. ^0421

 The punishment of your iniquity, O daughter of Zion, is accomplished; he will keep you in exile no longer; but your iniquity, O daughter of Edom, he will punish; he will uncover your sins. ^0422

-Remember, O Lord, what has befallen us; look, and see our disgrace! ^0501
+Remember, O LORD, what has befallen us; look, and see our disgrace! ^0501

 Our inheritance has been turned over to strangers, our homes to foreigners. ^0502